lerna-ai/lerna-sdk/USAGE.md

 ### Initialization

 To initialize the Lerna SDK, first ensure that you have a valid token for an ML Application.
 Add the following lines on the entry point of your respective class.
-For example, for a single activity apps, you can add it on top of your onCreate method of your main activity class.
+For example, for single activity apps, you can add it on top of your onCreate method of your main activity class.

 ```bash
 lerna = Lerna(